Form and Space Workshop

 Burnout Counselling

 If you’re running on fumes, waking up tired, or finding that even small tasks feel like too much, you might be dealing with burnout.
-It’s not just about needing a good night’s sleep or a week off work, it’s the kind of exhaustion that seeps into your body, your mind, and your spirit.
-At Love This Therapy, we know how heavy that can feel, and we want you to know you don’t have to go through it alone.
-Together, we can help you slow down, catch your breath, and start building a life that feels liveable again.
+It’s not just about needing a good night’s sleep or taking a week off work.
+Burnout is a deeper kind of exhaustion that affects your mental health, body, and emotions all at once.
+This type of chronic stress can cause both emotional exhaustion and physical symptoms that interfere with your personal life, work, and relationships.

 What is Burnout?

-Burnout is a state of emotional, physical, and mental exhaustion caused by prolonged stress.
-It often arises when the demands of work, caregiving, or life in general outweigh your resources and support.
-Over time, the stress piles up, leaving you feeling detached, ineffective, and unable to recharge.
-Unlike everyday stress which tends to fade once a challenge passes, burnout lingers.
-It can seep into every corner of your life, making even small tasks feel overwhelming.
+Burnout is a state of emotional, physical, and mental exhaustion caused by prolonged or excessive stress.
+It often occurs when the demands of work, caregiving, or life outweigh your available energy and support systems.
+Over time, these stressors pile up, leaving you detached, ineffective, and unable to recharge.

 Signs and Symptoms of Burnout

-Burnout shows up differently for everyone, but common signs include:
+Burnout looks different for everyone, but some common burnout symptoms include:

 • Emotional exhaustion: feeling drained, hopeless, or unable to cope

-• Physical fatigue: difficulty sleeping, headaches, body aches, or frequent illness
+• Physical symptoms: disrupted sleep patterns, headaches, muscle tension, or frequent illness

 • Cognitive overload: difficulty concentrating, forgetfulness, or constant worry

-• Detachment: withdrawing from relationships or feeling disconnected from your purpose
+• Detachment: pulling away from relationships or losing touch with your purpose

-• Loss of motivation: struggling to care about work, responsibilities, or things you used to enjoy
+• Loss of motivation: struggling to care about work, responsibilities, or once-enjoyable activities

-• Irritability and cynicism: snapping at loved ones or feeling negative about everything
+• Irritability and cynicism: increased irritability, snapping at others, or maintaining a negative outlook

 How Counselling Can Help

-Counselling for burnout isn’t about “fixing” you it’s about giving you space to rest, reflect, and rebuild.
-In a supportive environment, you’ll learn to:
+Counselling for burnout isn’t about “fixing” you, it’s about providing rest, reflection, and realistic stress reduction techniques.
+With the guidance of a trained therapist, you’ll learn to:

-• Understand the root causes of your burnout
+• Understand the root causes and factors that contribute to your burnout

-• Reconnect with your values and what matters most to you
+• Reconnect with your values and personal goals

-• Develop healthier boundaries around work, relationships, and responsibilities
+• Develop healthier boundaries and set boundaries around work and technology

-• Learn practical stress-management skills and coping strategies
+• Learn practical self-care habits and stress management strategies

 Accepting New Clients